Use HAProxy to add routing, load balancing, and DNS service discovery to Docker Swarm.

 docker node promote command on node1:

-Did You Know?
 You can also use the docker swarm join-token manager command to get a command that displays a token that joins a node to the cluster as a manager, rather than using the worker token and the docker node promote command.

 When you run the

 docker node ls command again, you will see your three nodes as members of the Swarm cluster, each acting as a manager.
-The two new managers will have a status of Reachable.
+The two new managers will have the status of Reachable.
 Check out the Create a swarm tutorial in the Docker documentation to learn more about these steps.

 Create an Overlay Network